OLD WORLD ZAMBEZI SAFARIS

 DEEP IN THE HEART OF THE LOWER ZAMBEZI NATIONAL PARK – ZAMBIA …

 The primary focus of a Tusk & Mane safari is the wilderness itself.
 An experience that takes you back in time to those legendary “Hemingway” escapades in a part of Africa that will reconnect you with nature and replenish your senses.
 We offer flexible safaris between three Fly Camps in the heart of the lower Zambezi national park.
 Tafara Springs is located in the Rufunsa Valley at the foot of the escarpment.
-Kulefu Island and Buffalo Island are tucked away on remote Islands in the prime game viewing area near Jeki airfield.
+Kulefu Island and Chula Island are tucked away on remote Islands in the prime game viewing area near Jeki airfield.

 Make the most of the Lower Zambezi’s diversity